-Breakfast: Apple Cinnamon Oatmeal (leftover from Day One)
+Breakfast: Triple Berry Baked Oatmeal (leftover from Day One)

-Very low in carbs, this salad gives you a healthy dose of omega-3’s from both salmon and olive oil.
-These fats help fight inflammation and protect your cells.
-Olive oil also improves insulin sensitivity.
+Very low in carbs, this salad gives you a healthy dose of omega-3’s from the salmon and olive oil.
+These fats help fight inflammation, protect your cells, and improve insulin sensitivity.

 Plenty of legumes, and plenty of leftovers!

 MUST READ: Love Affair With Sugar

 Carbs: 30 g

 This very low-carb breakfast calls for egg whites, which have very little impact on your blood glucose levels.

 Lunch: Vegetarian Black Bean Enchiladas (using leftovers from Day One)

 Dinner: 5-Ingredient Instant Pot Mac and Cheese (leftover from Day One)